A Guide to the Eviction Process in Hilton Head South Carolina

 5-Day Notice to Pay

-When a tenant fails to pay rent or breaks lease agreements, you must serve them a 5-Day Notice to Pay.
-In the state of South Carolina, rent becomes late if a tenant doesn’t pay it within 5 days.
+When a renter does not pay rent or breaks lease agreements, landlords must serve them a 5-Day Notice to Pay.
+According to South Carolina state law, rent becomes late if a tenant doesn’t pay it within 5 days.

 eviction process for landlords south carolina

-The 5-Day Notice to Pay gives the tenant five days to pay rent or they will be evicted.
-If the tenant fails to pay rent, you can proceed with the eviction process.
+The 5-Day Notice to Pay gives the renter five days to pay the rent or they will be evicted.
+If the tenant fails to pay the rent, landlords can proceed with the eviction process in South Carolina.

 14-Day Notice to Comply